Danver97/RedisBroker/README.md

 ## How it works
 Each subscriber to a certain topic subscribes using RedisEvents to that topic.

-When `broker.publishEvent(event)` is called RedisEventBroker fetch every subscriber of that event's topic and push atomically the serialized event to every subscriber's *publishedList* and publish a redis event with the topic name as a message.
+When `redisEventBroker.publishEvent(event)` is called RedisEventBroker fetch every subscriber of that event's topic and push atomically the serialized event to every subscriber's *publishedList* and publish a redis event with the topic name as a message.

-Each subscriber, receiveing a new redis event, calls `broker.pick(cb)` processing the event in the callback function.
+Each subscriber, receiveing a new redis event, calls `redisEventBroker.pick(cb)` processing the event in the callback function.

 The "event picking" is done atomically and consists of:
 - Removing the first event from the *publishedList* and pushing it in the *processingList*